ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t-guide.md

 ![Setting up NSX-T L2 bridge in NSX-V environment](../../images/v2t-nsx-t-l2-bridge-1.svg "Set up NSX-T L2 bridge in NSX-V environment by installing an NSX-T edge node in the NSX-V environment"){: caption="Figure 1.
 Setting up NSX-T L2 bridge in NSX-V environment" caption-side="bottom"}

 1. Register the vCenter appliance of the vCenter server with NSX-V environment as a compute manager in the NSX-T Manager.
 For more information, see [Add a Compute Manager](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-D225CAFC-04D4-44A7-9A09-7C365AAFCA0E.html){: external}.
-2. On the vCenter Server with NSX-V instance, complete the following steps:
+2. On the {{site.data.keyword.vcf-auto-short}} with NSX-V instance, complete the following steps:
    * Order a private portable subnet on the Private VLAN for use by the NSX-T Edge node VMs.
    * Create a distributed port group on the private vDS for use by the management and the overlay transport zone.
-3. Using NSX-T Manager, the NSX-T Edge VMs are deployed onto hosts in the vCenter Server with NSX-V environment and configured:
+3. Using NSX-T Manager, the NSX-T Edge VMs are deployed onto hosts in the {{site.data.keyword.vcf-auto-short}} with NSX-V environment and configured:
    * Configure an IP Pool that contains IP addresses from the private portable subnet that were ordered previously.
 For example, TEP-NSX-V-IP-POOL.
    * The Edge Node VM requires two host switches:
      * `nsxHostSwitch overlay` - is associated with an overlay transport zone that is shared with the NSX-T ESXi transport nodes and uses the IP pool that was previously configured.
      * `nsxHostSwitch vlan` - is associated with a VLAN transport zone and is used to enable bridging the virtual wire that is connected to this interface to an NSX-T segment.
    * The Edge node VM must be part of an Edge cluster.
 An Edge cluster can consist of a single Edge node VM.
 If HA is required, deploy two Edge node VMs with the same configuration and add to the cluster.
 4. Create NSX-T segments with connectivity turned off while the north-south traffic is being routed through the ESGs in the NSX-V environment.
 For more information, see [Create the NSX-T Data Center Topology](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/migration/GUID-48287E4C-7C0F-4146-94D4-6D295623E7EB.html){: external}.
 Using NSX-T Manager, create an Edge Bridge Profile associated with the NSX-T Edges nodes.
 The profile defines the Edge cluster that is used for bridging, the primary node, the (optionally) backup node, and failover policy.
 Configure the bridging on the required NSX-T segment.
 5. The NSX-V logical switch is now bridged to the associated NSX-T logical segment.
-You can test by deploying a VM on the vCenter Server with NSX-T environment on the bridged segment with an IP address from the subnet that is used on the NSX-V logical switch.
+You can test by deploying a VM on the {{site.data.keyword.vcf-auto-short}} with NSX-T environment on the bridged segment with an IP address from the subnet that is used on the NSX-V logical switch.

 ## Network switchover between NSX-V and NSX-T environments
 {: #v2t-l2-nsx-t-guide-switchover}